AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Therefore, making copies or derivatives of this page and its links are not allowed.

-  * Commercial use are not allowed.
+  * Commercial use is not allowed.

 ## Retention Systems